 But the bigger problem with dogs is that they metabolize theobromine very slowly.

-A half-life is the time it takes for one half of a substance to be metabolized, or broken down into smaller parts.
-It takes five half-lives to be completely broken down.
+A half-life is the time it takes for one half of an ingested substance to be metabolized, or broken down into its smaller chemical components.
+It takes five half-lives for a substance to be broken down completely.

 Theobromine’s half-life in humans is 7 to 12 hours.
 But in dogs it is 17.5 hours.

-Five times 17.5 hours is 87.5 hours; that’s how long it takes a dose of theobromine to clear your dog’s system.
+Five times 17.5 hours is 87.5 hours, so that’s how long it takes a dose of theobromine to clear your dog’s system.
 He won’t necessarily be sick that whole time, but depending on how much theobromine he got, he could have symptoms for about 72 hours.

 Is chocolate poisonous for cats?